kamian2023/Kamian2023.github.io/README.md

 Overall, whether or not to support Andrew Tate is a personal decision that depends on one's beliefs and values.
 It is crucial to approach political and social issues with an open mind, respect for others, and a commitment to constructive dialogue.</p>
 <h3>Supporters</h3>
 <p>After searching for years I have finally found the biggest supporter of Andrew TATE.
 His name is Farhan TATE.
-Here is a clip of him.</p>
+Here is a clip of him if you wanna check.</p>
 <video width="230" height="240" controls>
   <source src="TATE.mp4" type="video/mp4">
 Your browser does not support the video tag.